 39. Ibiza Nightlife

-If your ideal summer vacation consists of late-night partying and dancing till dawn followed by long, lazy days in the sun sleeping off the chaos and drama of night before, then the Ibiza summer nightlife is the prefect destination for you.
+If your ideal summer vacation consists of late-night partying and dancing till dawn followed by long, lazy days in the sun sleeping off the chaos and drama of the night before, then the Ibiza summer nightlife is the perfect destination for you.

 The night-life is intense and non-stop, the weather is simply glorious and the sun, sea and sand top it off as the ultimate holiday party island.
 Ibiza offers some of the greatest clubbing experiences in the world which attracts some of the best DJs and artists on the clubbing circuit.

 Every summer sees an awesome array of celebs and well-known names hit the party scene, making Ibiza an absolute MUST for clubbers, ravers and those looking to party hard!

 The Pyrenees rises like an immense barrier that separates Spain from the rest of Europe.
 It stretches for around 450 kilometers from the Cantabrian Sea to the Mediterranean in northern Catalonia.

 Some of its peaks are around 3000 meters in height and is home to some of the most stunning scenery in Spain, with long green valleys, quaint towns and villages scattered the whole length and breadth of this beautiful region.

 The Pyrenees cover the autonomous regions of Aragon, Catalonia and Navarre and are a meeting point of many cultures as well as being the gateway for many pilgrims en-route to Santiago de Compostela as part of the Camino de Santiago ( St James Walk )